kyegomez/Andromeda/README.md

 For detailed information about the model architecture and methods, refer to the [Model Architecture](DOCs/MODEL_ARCHITECTURE.md) documentation.

-## Andromeda Principles
+# 🎯 Andromeda Principles

-Andromeda is built on key principles:

-- **Efficiency**: Andromeda leverages optimization techniques, such as attention flashing, rotary position encodings, and deep normalization, to achieve efficient training and inference.
+- **Efficiency**: Optimize with techniques like attention flashing, rotary position encodings, and deep normalization.
-- **Flexibility**: The modular design of Andromeda allows easy adaptation to various tasks and domains, making it versatile for a wide range of applications.
+- **Flexibility**: Adapt to various tasks and domains for wide applications.
-- **Scalability**: Andromeda's architecture is designed to scale with increasing computational resources and data sizes, ensuring its relevance in the NLP landscape.
+- **Scalability**: Designed to scale with resources and data sizes.
-- **Community-driven**: As an open-source project, Andromeda thrives on contributions from the community, fostering collaboration, innovation, and continuous improvement.
+- **Community-Driven**: Thrives on contributions from the open-source community.

-Join us on this exciting journey to create a powerful, efficient, and intelligent language model that will revolutionize the NLP landscape! 🚀🌟

 ## Get Involved